Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs

 \subsection{Discrete Reasoning}

-Discrete reasoning has been explored in many natural language processing (NLP) tasks since 1960s~\cite{feigenbaum1963computers,Dua2019DROP,Zhu2021Retrieving}.
-Recent works focus on a hybrid of annotated (semi-)structured table and a list of associated paragraphs~\cite{chen-etal-2021-finqa,zhao2022multihiertt,zhu2021tat,li2022learning}, retrieving or extracting evidences from the given table and paragraphs and then reasoning over these evidences to generate the answer\cite{lei2022answering,zhou2022unirpg,li2022finmath,nararatwong2022enhancing,Ramil2023num}.
-Most recently, a document VQA dataset TAT-DQA~\cite{zhu2022towards} is released, which triggers the increasing interest in discrete reasoning over real-world complex financial documents with both tables and text.
+Discrete reasoning has been explored in many NLP tasks since 1960s~\cite{feigenbaum1963computers,Dua2019DROP}.
+Recent works focus on a hybrid of annotated (semi-)structured table and a list of associated paragraphs~\citeplanguageresource{chen2021finqa, zhao2022multihiertt,zhu2021tat}, retrieving or extracting evidences from given table and paragraphs and then reasoning over evidences to generate the answer \cite{lei2022answering,zhou2022unirpg,li2022finmath,nararatwong2022enhancing,Ramil2023num, zhu2021tat}.
+Most recently, a document VQA dataset TAT-DQA~\cite{zhu2022towards} is released, which triggers the increasing interest in discrete reasoning over real-world complex documents with both tables and text.
 To tackle this challenging task, \citet{zhu2022towards} proposed the MHST model, which extracts relevant tokens from the document using sequence tagging and applies heuristic or ``seq2tree'' method to generate the answer according to the answer type.
-In this work, we also address the TAT-DQA challenge but with a more powerful framework, where the differences and correlations of various semantic elements in the question and document are leveraged with semantic-oriented hierarchical graph structures.
+We also address the TAT-DQA challenge but with a more powerful model.